Comprehensive Plan

 Housing

-- How will we provide housing that is affordable and accessible to all members of the community?
+- How will we provide housing that is affordable and accessible to all members of the community, and provide room to meet the aggressive new local housing targets set by state law?

-- How will we address our community’s current housing deficits, which have resulted from decades of underproduction and restrictive zoning?
+- How will we address our community’s current housing deficit, the result of decades of underproduction and restrictive zoning?

-- How can provide housing for the most vulnerable community members, while improve safety outcomes and community well-being for all?
+- How can we provide housing for the most vulnerable community members, while improving safety outcomes and community well-being for all?

-- How will the City account for the significant population growth occurring within City limits and our urban growth boundary?
+- How will we account for the significant population growth occurring within City limits and our urban growth boundary?

 - As our community continues to grow, what types of services, facilities and infrastructure will be needed?

-- How will the City’s infrastructure and land uses be resilient and responsive to natural disasters, threats, and unexpected circumstances?
+- How will the City’s infrastructure and land uses be resilient and responsive to natural disasters, emergencies and climate change?

 Equity and Opportunity